 Sylvatic (jungle) cycle

 In tropical rainforests, yellow fever virus is endemic among lower primates.
-Infected monkeys pass the virus to mosquitoes that feed on them.
-Persons who subsequently enter the forest (often workers, eg, loggers, and travelers) are infected with this form of disease.
-In Africa, the principal vector of the jungle cycle is A africanus; in South America, H janthinomys is the primary vector for jungle transmission.
-Nonhuman primates remain the preferred host in this setting.
+Infected monkeys pass the virus to canopy-dwelling mosquitoes that feed on them.
+Persons who subsequently enter the forest (often workers, eg, loggers, and travelers) are infected following the bite of an infected mosquito.
+In Africa, the principal vector of the jungle cycle is A africanus; in South America, Haemagogus species are the primary vector for jungle transmission.
+Nonhuman primates remain the preferred host and reservoir in this setting.

 Intermediate (savannah) cycle

-In moist and semihumid areas of Africa, semi-domestic mosquitoes (which breed in the wild and around households) feed primarily on monkeys but will also feed on humans when the opportunity arises.
-This cycle likely reflects the evolution of yellow fever into an epidemic human disease.
+In moist and semihumid areas of Africa, mosquitoes, which breed in the wild and around households, feed primarily on monkeys but will also feed on humans when the opportunity arises.
+This cycle likely reflects the evolution of yellow fever into an epidemic human disease and is also known as the zone of emergence.
 It is the most common cycle present in Africa and frequently leads to small-scale outbreaks in villages.
 However, transmission can potentially lead to large-scale epidemics if an infected individual carries the disease into an urban region.
 This cycle has not been identified in South America.

-A aegypti is responsible for the transmission of urban yellow fever in Africa and South America.
-This mosquito can breed in urban water containers, allowing mosquito transmission of the yellow fever virus from human to human.
+A aegypti is responsible for the transmission of urban yellow fever in Africa and South America (see image below).
+A aegypti is well adapted as an urban vector: breeding in man-made water containers, feeding primarily on humans, biting multiple individuals during a single blood meal, and transmitting yellow fever efficiently in its saliva.
 Thus, A aegypti can infect large populations of unvaccinated individuals.
 Urban outbreaks are rare in South America, yet they are still occasionally reported in densely populated regions in Africa.
-(See the image below.)

 Recommend yellow fever vaccination for international travelers going to endemic regions.
 Current information, including new outbreaks and information for travelers, can be obtained online from the World Health Organization and the Centers for Disease Control and Prevention.